Best Smart Pen of 2020

 If you get into the habit of plugging your pen into your commuter in between meetings or lectures, you won't have to worry much about battery life.
 If you need your pen to last through long days with few breaks, it may be very important to you.

 The Rocketbook really wins this one.
 Since it doesn't require a battery to operate, you'll never run out of juice.
 Second in line is the Livescribe Symphony, which claims that it offers up to 10 hours of writing time.
 While we didn't write with it for 10 hours straight, we did power all the pens up and kept waking them up every 15 minutes (most of them shut off automatically after 20 minutes) for 7 hours.
 Then we checked their charge.
 While the batteries will drain faster when you're using them, this gave us some extra evidence to weigh alongside our day-to-day experiences.

 The Symphony still had 99% of its battery left.
-It also has a very rapid auto shutoff.
-Since it doesn't have a power button, it turns on automatically when you start writing and goes to sleep within a few seconds of being set down, this makes for very efficient charge preservation.
+It also has a very rapid auto-shutoff.
+Since it doesn't have a power button, it automatically turns on when you start writing and goes to sleep within a few seconds of being set down, making it very efficient for charge preservation.

 The Wacom Bamboo Folio claims 8 hours of charge time, but we're skeptical.
 We ran down the battery a few times during testing.
-There is no way to check charge levels until the low battery warning light is blinking, though, and this didn't happen in our 7 hour test simulation.
+Until the low battery warning light is blinking, there is no way to check charge levels.
+This didn't happen in our 7 hour test simulation.

 Most of these pens are powered by lithium-ion batteries.
 Remember that they shouldn't be tossed out in household trash.
 You can easily search online to find a battery drop-off site near you.
 You might have a collection point near you.